 Read more articles on this hot topic:

 Is your child especially worried or anxious?
-Parents can prevent problems getting worse as they get older.
+Parents and carers can prevent problems getting worse as they get older.
 The Fear-Less Triple P program gives everyone in the family (not just one child) the chance to benefit by learning new skills.
 Learn new ways to help your child or teenager manage challenges, overcome anxiety, and be more confident and resilient.